Hamzakhan2005/delta-demo/README.md

 # delta-demo

-this is a demo .
+this is a demo

+# Teacher

+Shradha

+# Student

+Hamza